 In March 2016, the University of Calgary made public that Universal Music Canada made a fantastic donation to the school.
 The university’s Libraries and Cultural Resources department was to become the proud owner of the entire archive of EMI Music Canada.
 The EMI Archive came to Calgary!

 The impressive EMI Music Canada collection consists of more than 5,500 boxes with over 21,000 music recordings, over 18,000 videotapes and some two million files and documents and photographs that picture a great period in Canadian music history in a perfect way.

-The vast EMI Archive offers students, teachers, researchers, and music lovers from around the world a unique insight and access to a wonderful documentation of over six decades of contemporary Canadian and worldwide music history.
+The vast EMI Archive offers students, teachers, researchers, and music lovers from around the world a unique insight and access to wonderful documentation of over six decades of contemporary Canadian and worldwide music history.

 Everybody has their private stories and memories about music: where they were when they heard a certain song for the first time, what their first or best concert was, how they perhaps danced for the first time to what sing, and so on.